Genetic Counselor

 A master’s in science in genetic counseling from Bay Path University will teach students to be empathetic experts in the field.
 This online program affords students the flexibility to complete studies on their own time, and also provides community and networking opportunities through biannual on-campus sessions.

-Students gain skills in evaluating, diagnosing, monitoring, and treatment of patients facing genetic disorders through online courses, research, and clinical experiences.
+Students gain skills in evaluating, diagnosing, monitoring, and treating patients facing genetic disorders through online courses, research, and clinical experiences.
 An intensive capstone project is required during the final year of studies.
 For admission, this program requires significant prerequisite coursework to be completed during a student’s undergraduate studies.
 GRE scores are also required.

 University of South Carolina – School of Medicine Columbia

 Determining if a degree and career in genetic counseling can be daunting.
-To help students get a feel for the program and the field, the University of South Carolina School of Medicine Columbia has created a 12-week online course.
+To help students get a feel for the program and the field, the University of South Carolina School of Medicine Columbia has created a 10-week online course.
 This course consists of lectures, readings, and practical activities to help students develop an understanding of genetic counseling education.
 Students who already know they want to complete this degree will also benefit from this program as it can help prepare them for the rigors of graduate school.

 University of California, San Diego